TaraHelberg/Coffee-Boutique/README.md

 13. Favourite Products model errors - displayed in the the Django 404 yellow error page & in the gitpod.io terminal.
      I had planned on having a model for Favourites .
 However after numberous try's & delete's & redos the favourites became part of the products model.
      I felt that I was not getting anywhere after 3/4 days of codeing and that I needed to move on in order to complete the PP but still have the user story in place.
-     Beklow are 2 examples of the error's I had gotten .
+     Below are 2 examples of the error's I had gotten .
      They are resolved by exluding the model & making a diffrent plan to show the favourites, in oder to keep the user story favourites.